matplotlib/matplotlib/doc/api/api_changes.rst

 ---------------------------------------------------------

-The :class:`~matplotlib.legend.Legend` background patch (or 'frame') can have its `edgecolor` and `facecolor` determined by the corresponding keyword arguments to the `Legend` initializer, or to any of the methods or functions that call that initializer.
-If left to their default values of `None`, their values will be taken from `rcParams`.
-The previously-existing `framealpha` kwarg still controls the alpha transparency of the patch.
+The :class:`~matplotlib.legend.Legend` background patch (or 'frame') can have its ``edgecolor`` and ``facecolor`` determined by the corresponding keyword arguments to the :class:`matplotlib.legend.Legend` initializer, or to any of the methods or functions that call that initializer.
+If left to their default values of `None`, their values will be taken from ``matplotlib.rcParams``.
+The previously-existing ``framealpha`` kwarg still controls the alpha transparency of the patch.

 Qualitative colormaps